wangchning/vocabulary/Vocabulary.md

 |if $A$, then $B$|$A$ and not $B$|
 |For all $x$, $A(x)$|There exist $x$ such that not $A(x)$|
 |There exists $x$ such that $A(x)$|For every $x$, not $A(x)$|

+### node
+A node is a point of connection.
+Technically, a traffic intersection is a node since multiple roads connect at that point.

+You can find a node on a plant: it's the swelling on the stem marking the spot where leaves emerge.

+Another type os node is a round swelling.
+Some are abnormal, like a node you discover on your knee, but others, such as a lymph node, are a normal part of your immune system.

+### notion
+- They dad different notions of right and wrong.
+- She had a vague notion about what happened.
+- I have long since abandened the notion that higher education is essential to either success or happiness.
+Hot houses of learning do not always grow anything edible.

 ## O
 ### obligation